Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

 import java.util.List;

 /**
- * Creates a new activity, finds its content and the Immersive Reader button
+ * Creates a new activity, finds its content and the Immersive Reader button.
- * when clicked the app sends the content to the Immersive Reader SDK and
+ * When clicked, the app sends the content to the Immersive Reader SDK and
- * Launches the Immersive Reader
+ * launches the Immersive Reader.
  */
 public class MainActivity extends Activity {